LAL-project/linear-arrangement-library/instructions/installation-library-sources-ubuntu.md

 	$ ./make_docs.sh

 This will generate a directory called `docshtml`.
-In order to visualize it,

-- choose a web browser,
-- in said browser, open the `index.html` file (`Ctrl+o` or `File`>`Open File...`) that you will find in
+In order to visualize it, choose a web browser and open the `index.html` file (`Ctrl+o` or `File`>`Open File...`) that you will find in

 	linear-arrangement-library/docshtml/html/index.html